For years they have been unfairly regarded as the sole preserve of maiden aunts and respectable ladies of a certain vintage.

 Now pearls are replacing diamonds as a staple of the fashion set after being championed by The Duchess of Cambridge.

 Elegant pearl earrings – as worn by Kate Middleton on last month's royal tour of Australia and New Zealand – have become a wardrobe must-have overnight.

 It's not just British royalty who are pearl fans.
-America's First Lady Michelle Obama is often seen wearing her favorite double stranded pearl necklace and fashion icon Sarah Jessica Parker has long been a fan of pearls.
-She wore a fabulous strand of pearls at the launch of her pop-up shop in New York in February and regularly accessorizes her outfits with pearls.
+America's First Lady Michelle Obama is often seen wearing her favourite double stranded pearl necklace and fashion icon Sarah Jessica Parker has long been a fan of pearls.
+She wore a fabulous strand of pearls at the launch of her pop-up shop in New York in February and regularly accessorises her outfits with pearls.

 Thanks to the Duchess of Cambridge and Sarah Jessica Parker, pearl wearers are becoming younger and classic sets of the gems are being sold for huge sums by one of the world's leading auction houses.